 PHY 343.
 Quantum Physics.
 (3 h)

 Basic quantum theory and applications including the time-independent Schrodinger equation, formalism and Dirac notation, the hydrogen atom, spin, identical particles, and approximation methods.
-P-PHY 215 and MST 205.
+P-PHY 215, MST 113 and 205 (or instead of MST 205, P-MST 121 and 251).
 (D)

 PHY 344.
 Quantum Physics.
 (3 h)